About Us

 Program Design — translating insights into implementable service models, programs, and infrastructure solutions.

-Capacity Building — equipping communities and partners with tools, training, and collaborative processes to sustain long-term implementation.
+Education — equipping communities and partners with tools, training, and collaborative processes to sustain long-term implementation.

-Through our work we help small to mid-size rural towns and cities navigate complex challenges, develop students into citizen designers through hands-on experience, and produce research that supports ongoing community growth and impact.
+Our work we help small to mid-size rural towns and cities navigate complex challenges, develop students into citizen designers through hands-on experience, and produce research that supports ongoing community growth and impact.

 Who We Are